Centerville patients ask, “What is TMJ, and how can a dentist help with diagnosis and treatment?”

 If symptoms persist or patients have more severe symptoms, an oral appliance may be needed.
 Similar to a mouth guard, this discreet oral appliance is worn at night to protect the teeth and prevent additional jaw strain.
 Many patients grind their teeth at night, often without being aware of it.
 An oral appliance prevents grinding and relieves stress on the jaw.

-The goal of TMJ treatments is to balance the bite and to lessen the strain on the jaw.
+The goal of TMJ treatments is to balance the bite and lessen the strain on the jaw.
 Once the bite is balanced, there is less pressure.
-The muscles around the jaw relax and patients notice less pain and discomfort.
+The muscles around the jaw relax, and patients notice less pain and discomfort.
 They no longer have headaches, ear pain, or joint tenderness.
-Patients can perform routine actions of eating, speaking, and yawning without pain.
+Patients can perform routine actions such as eating, speaking, and yawning without pain.

-To learn more about what TMJ is and how a dentist can help, contact Alex Bell Dental in Centerville, OH.
-Schedule an appointment with Dr. Daniel Cobb.
-Call (937) 435 7311.
+To learn more about TMJ and how a dentist can help, contact Alex Bell Dental in Centerville, OH.
+To schedule an appointment with Dr. Daniel Cobb, Call (937) 435 7311.

 A graduate from the Loma Linda University with degrees in Dentistry and Public Health, Dr. Daniel Cobb has 6 years of experience in international dental work and over 30 years of experience in private practice.